VirtusLab/jenkins-operator/README.md

 Common:
 * simple API for generating Kubernetes events using one common format
-* create Jenkins Jobs View for all jobs managed by the operator
 * code clean up and more tests

 Base configuration: